Columbia Global Scholars Program Request for Proposals

 The Global Scholars Program was established in 2012 as a joint initiative of the Office of Global Programs and the Columbia Global Centers, in partnership with Columbia’s regional institutes and interdisciplinary centers.
 Led by faculty members with regional and disciplinary expertise, previously funded programs have studied the following: Environment and Urbanization, Pathways to Development, Contemporary Cities of Eurasia,Media Practices in India and China, and Latin American Cities.

 The deadline for application submission is Monday, April 9, 2018.
-The Request for Proposals can be downloaded here.
+Download the Request for Proposals.